Skip to content

 What is the Pensioner Stamp Duty Concession?

-As a pensioner in Victoria you may be eligible for a discount on the stamp duty when purchasing your next home.
+As a pensioner in Victoria, you may be eligible for a discount on stamp duty when purchasing your next home.
+This scheme is available to pensioners who hold an eligible concession card, such as the Pensioner Concession Card, Commonwealth Seniors Health Card, or Low-Income Health Card.
+You can find a list of eligible cards here.

-Some of the other key criteria for the stamp duty concession include;
+Some key criteria for the pensioner stamp duty concession include:

 • You must use the home as your principal residence.
 The concession does not apply to investment properties or holiday homes.

-You are able to determine your exemption / concession using the State Revenue Office website.
+You can determine your exemption or concession using the State Revenue Office website calculator.

 Share this post